shin890/LearnGit/README.md

 # LearnGit

-## I am Shuva Podder, I am a undergraduate student of Khulna University and Technology.
+## I am Shuva Podder, I am a undergraduate student of Khulna University of Engineering and Technology.
 It is a notebook to make yourself introduced with GitHub for the first time.

 > LearnGit is notebook made by me during my learning time and it was also made to make yourself comfortable with GitHub.
 <br>